-Taking into account all of these adjustments, the Company's diluted earnings per share as adjusted for purposes of the bonus determination was \$19.01, compared to diluted earnings per share of \$9.78.
-Although the adjusted earnings per share of \$19.01 exceeded the \$18.16 earnings per share goal, the Compensation Committee exercised negative discretion to limit the bonus amounts to target with respect to Mr. Rosberg and below target for the other named executive officers.
+Taking into account these adjustments, the Company's diluted earnings per share as adjusted for purposes of the bonus determination was \$33.78, compared to reported diluted earnings per share of \$31.04 and a diluted earnings per share goal of \$25.38.
+As a result, the annual bonus payout was approximately 172% of target, based on the established annual formula.